Scholarship FAQs

 The College offers more than 350 scholarships and awards.

-If you are eligible to complete the SSA, you will receive an SSA invitation email from the Office of Scholarships approximately 5–7 days after you receive your admission email.
+If you are eligible for the SSA, you will receive an SSA invitation email from the Office of Scholarships no later than 10 days after receiving your Admissions Packet in the mail.
+For students living internationally, you will receive notification no later than 10 days after your admissions email notification.

 The deadline to submit the SSA and be considered for College scholarships is February 1.
 We encourage you to check back in closer to time to stay up to date on any changes or extensions.